 The graduate programs in business are professional in nature and are designed to provide a broad educational experience in business.
-The programs are designed to fulfill established objectives consistent with the School of Business related to Business Knowledge, Business Skills, a Global Perspective and a commitment to Business Ethics.
-The graduate programs in business are designed to fulfill the following outcomes:
+The programs are designed to fulfill established objectives consistent with the School of Business related to Business Knowledge, Business Skills, a Global Perspective, a commitment to Business Ethics, and a Respect for Diversity.